LucHermitte/lh-tags/README.md

  * and tag selection is simplified (the support for overloads (when _overloading_ is supported) is more ergonomic than what `:tselect` permits)

-Plus a feature aimed at plugin developpers:
+plus a feature aimed at plugin developpers:
  * an API to request information on the current file -- local variables, information on an enumeration, function boudaries... -- that is not necesserally stored in the current tag database.